LandoCode89/Jack-Pneumatic/README.md

 * All Parts Listed in tutorial were purchased via aliexpress and can be repalced with higher quality parts

-* I bare no responsibility if you damage any equipment or hurt yourself in the making of this project.
+* I bare no responsibility if you damage any equipment or if hurt yourself in the making of this project.